 When clinicians have met these requirements they are to update their declaration of practice statement and notify the board.
-The training is required to be in a synchronous manner.
-This means that the training needs to be either a live on-site training or a live interactive webinar.
-Online self-study programs do not meet the requirements.
 Please refer to the full rule to ensure that the training you are receiving is covering the required topics in order to meet the rule.
 The rule also outlines other requirements for providing teletherapy.

 The licensing board defines teletherapy as the following, “Teletherapy is defined as a method of delivering mental health counseling, psychotherapy, and marriage and family therapy services as prescribed by R.S.
 37:1101 and R.S.
 37:1116 using interactive technology-assisted media to facilitate prevention, assessment, diagnosis, and treatment of mental, emotional, behavioral, relational, and addiction disorders to individuals, groups, organizations, or the general public that enables a licensee and a client(s) separated by distance to interact via synchronous video and audio transmission.”
 Clinicians are not allowed to provide teletherapy through asynchronous means.
 An example of this would be teletherapy through secure messaging.

 What Do Clinicians Need To Do?

-If you are wanting to provide professional counseling for marriage and family therapist services remotely to clients either through video or phone sessions you will need to first complete 9 hours of continuing education training in teletherapy.
-The training has to either be a live on-site or live interactive webinar training.
+If you want to provide professional counseling or marriage and family telehealth services to clients either through video or phone sessions, you will need to first complete 3 hours of continuing education training in teletherapy.
 Then you are to submit an updated declaration of practice statement along with your certificate of completion to your licensing board.

 If you have already met the initial requirements to be privileged in the specialty area of teletherapy, you must then accrue three clock hours of continuing education in teletherapy each renewal period.

-Telehealth Certification Institute, LLC offers a Telemental Health Training Certificate (THTC) Program that matches the needs listed in the Louisiana TeleTherapy Rule for accredited training in teletherapy.
-We provide both live-on-site training and live-online webinar training.
-Both satisfy the requirement for training to be synchronous (real-time).
+Telehealth Certification Institute, LLC offers the Telemental Health Training Certificate (THTC) Program that matches the needs listed in the Louisiana TeleTherapy Rule for accredited training in teletherapy.
+We provide both live-online webinar training and on-demand online self study training.
+Both satisfy the requirement for training.

 Teletherapy in Supervision: